Particles: the difference between WA and GA

 …which brings me to the next important point…

-は compares the nature of things.
-Think of it like this: if A は B, then C は D and E は F. Everything is unique.
-When we make a statement about something with は, the implication is that other things lack that quality, or have a completely different quality. は states what makes something unique: it contrasts one thing from other things.
+“Contrast (は)” juxtaposes the nature of things.
+Think of it like this: if A は B, then C は D and E は F. Everything has a certain property which is either true or false.
+When we make a “contrast” statement about something with は, the implication is that other things either lack that quality, or have a completely different quality.

-が compares the degree of things.
-If A が B, then C might be B too, but not as much as A. が is great for calling out one specific thing from a group of similar things and showing it off: it distinguishes one thing from others.
+“Comparison” juxtaposes the degree of things.
+If A is B, then C might be B too, but not as much so as A. As the subject marker, it’s が’s job to call out one specific thing from a group of similar things and showing it off: it distinguishes one particular thing.

-Now might be a good time to scroll back up to the example sentences and have another look, if you can really pin down the difference in nuance between contrasting and distinguishing, and see how that is related to topic versus subject, then you’re well on your way to knowing how to use these particles.
+Now might be a good time to scroll back up to the example sentences and have another look.
+See if you can really pin down the difference in nuance between contrast and comparison, and see how that is related to topic versus subject.
+If you can, then you’re well on your way to knowing how to use these particles.

-This is tricky.
-In Japanese, there is rarely ever a sentence that becomes grammatically incorrect if you chose は when you should have said が or vice versa.
-The incorrectness that arises from misusing these particles is that you convey an unintended meaning.
+This is tricky; in Japanese, there is rarely ever a sentence that becomes grammatically incorrect if you chose は when you should have said が or vice versa.
+The error that arises from misusing these particles is that you convey the wrong meaning.

 So how can we possibly make a test that will hold true across different situations?
-Since は marks a topic, information that–while important–does not have a grammatical role, it is much less central to the message of the sentence than a が marked subject.
+Well, since は marks a topic, information that while important does not have a definite grammatical role, it is much less central to the message of a sentence than a が marked subject.
 So try this: take it out altogether.

 watashi wa?/ga? kuruma o unten shimashita.
 (I drove the car.)